Tasty Frosted Chocolate Chip Pumpkin Cookies

 • cookie dough from Step 3

-Using a 1-inch scoop, drop spoonfuls of dough onto a greased cookie sheet, spacing them about 2 inches apart.
+Drop rounded tablespoon-sized portions of dough onto a greased baking sheet, spacing them about 2 inches apart to allow room for spreading.

-Bake in the preheated oven for 8–10 minutes, or until the cookies are set and firm to the touch.
+Bake for 8-10 minutes, until the edges are lightly set but the centers still look slightly soft.

 • 1 tbsp melted margarine or butter